Free Work Offer Letter Format and Editable Templates

 - Send the letter via a secure platform.

 Pro tip: Did you know that 46% of candidates ghosted organizations in 2024 after receiving a job offer for various reasons?
 Rely on factoHR, your one-stop solution for recruiting candidates and reducing recruitment costs.
 Your customized letters are just a click away!
-Insert the relevant details and factoHR will generate customized company offer letters in minutes.
+Insert the relevant details, and factoHR will generate customized company letters in minutes.

 Final Offer Letter Checklist